yusanshui/blog/kubernetes/storage/rook.ceph.md

            ./kind load docker-image $IMAGE
        done
        # /dev/loop0 will be needed to setup osd
-       for WORKER in "kind-worker" "kind-worker2" "kind-worker3"
+       for WORKER in "kind-worker" "kind-worker2" "kind-work-plane"
        do
            docker exec -it $WORKER mknod /dev/loop0 b 7 0
            # 3 more loop back devices for rook-ceph